0xSolanaceae/proXXy/README.md

 - Allow the program to complete, then check the new text files located in `scraped/` directory!
 (After each instance of the checking process, allow the program time to join threads before moving on to the next proxy protocol.)

+The program will output three files in the project directory containing the regularized proxy lists:

+- `HTTP.txt`
+- `HTTPS.txt`
+- `SOCKS4.txt`
+- `SOCKS5.txt`

-The program will output three files in the project directory containing the regularized proxy lists: `HTTP.txt`, `HTTPS.txt`, `SOCKS4.txt`, and `SOCKS5.txt`, along with an error output file titled `error.log` noting the links that were unable to be accessed.
+along with an error output file titled `error.log` noting the links that were unable to be accessed.

 ## Updating